Ever since Saint Augustine, the Western Church has always taught that

 If one reads the sad story of Cain murdering his brother Abel, one fails to see any evidence of this sinful nature making evil deeds inevitable unless God intervenes.

-According to Calvinism, God should have said: “Boy, sin flows in your very blood so that you have no other choice than sinning and commiting atrocities.
+According to Calvinism, God should have said: “Boy, sin flows in your very blood so that you have no other choice than sinning and committing atrocities.
 It is up to me (and my sovereign grace) to decide if you will kill your brother or not.”

 But what do we read in the text?